List of festivals in Lagos: Eyo festival

-The Eyo festival, celebrated on Lagos Island, features white-clad masquerades wielding long staffs, which serve as the focal point of the event.
+The Eyo festival, celebrated on Lagos Island, features white-clad masquerades wielding long staffs.
 Its origins trace back to 1854, initially held to guide the soul of a departed Lagos King or Chief and to usher in a new monarch.
 Over the past 25 years, the festival has occurred thrice and has expanded its purpose to include celebrations of notable individuals.

 Gẹlẹdẹ festival

 The Gẹlẹdẹ festival holds strong in the Ikorodu local government area of Lagos State.
-This festival, associated with the Gẹlẹdẹ society, fosters social harmony and gender equality, involving both men and women.
-Distinguished by the vibrant display of society members adorned in colorful masks, the festival combines art and ritual dance to entertain, educate, and inspire worship.
-The event serves various purposes, including improving individuals' lives, purifying the community, invoking rain, enhancing fertility, seeking supernatural support, and honoring the deceased.
+This festival, associated with the Gẹlẹdẹ society, involves both men and women.

 Lagos Black Heritage Festival

-The Lagos Black Heritage Festival highlights the diverse African culture and heritage.
-The event encompasses a range of performances, from traditional to contemporary dances, drama, music, painting, and photography exhibitions.
-By organizing the Carnival, the festival provides an opportunity for the various ethnic groups residing in Lagos to forge new relationships.
+The Lagos Black Heritage Festival encompasses a range of performances, from traditional to contemporary dances, drama, music, painting, and photography exhibitions.

 Arts festivals

 Lagos Book and Art Festival

 The Lagos Book and Art Festival (LABAF), established in 1999, serves as a catalyst for promoting the cultural significance of books.
 It aims to kindle interest in reading and writing in indigenous languages in Nigeria.
 This annual seven-day festival takes place across various venues, including the Goethe-Institute, the British Council, and Freedom Park, all situated in Lagos State.